 Can You Camp In Hunting Island State Park

 Camping is available within the state park.
 There are two campgrounds on the north end near the beach which can accommodate both tents and RV’s that are up to forty feet in length.
 Hunting Island campgrounds sites are equipped with power and water connections.

 For the more rustic camper, walk in spaces are available but do not include water or electric.
 Walking camping is for the rugged outdoor nature lover.

 Whether you coming in to stay in a tent or RV, remember to book a reservation in advance as they tend to fill up quickly.
 Lastly, you won’t find Fripp Island camping options which is located next to the state park.

 Explore The Tranquil Beauty Of Hunting Island State Park

 When your are looking for a day trip out of Charleston or Hilton Head or planning an extended getaway consider Hunting Island State Park.
 The park has everything you could ask for on an island between the beach, history, camping, nature trails and more.
+Stay on the island for a day or enjoy Hunting Island State Park camping for an extended trip.
 Put this on your list of places to explore in South Carolina.

 You must be logged in to post a comment.